 Apply knowledge of specialized substantive and procedural laws as they relate to mediation and/or alternative dispute resolution.

 Use management and administration skills in mediation and/or alternative dispute resolution practice.

 Conduct interviews to gather, screen, and disseminate information required in mediation and/or alternative dispute resolution situations.

 Explain the process, principles, techniques and significance of mediation and/or alternative dispute resolution and how they apply to family disputes.

-Students gain practical experience through a mandatory four-week work placement (160 hours).
+Students gain practical experience through a mandatory four-week unpaid work placement (160 hours).

-Upon completing the program, graduates may find employment as a dispute resolution officer, conflict resolution facilitator, labour organizer, community outreach co-ordinator, conciliator, employee relations officer, employment equity officer, labour relations officer and union representative.
+Upon completing the program, graduates may find employment as a dispute resolution officer, conflict resolution facilitator, community outreach co-ordinator, conciliator, early resolution officer, employee relations officer or labour relations officer.
 They may also work independently as ADR consultants.